Cherry Blossoms, Ginkgo, and Art Museums: 10 Sightseeing Spots on the Kumano Kodo Nakahechi (UNESCO World Heritage Site)

 Tomb of Kiyohime.

-Kiyohime is said to have been born to Fujiwara Saemon-no-Kiyoshige and an ‘incarnation of a white snake’ whom Kiyoshige saved from a black snake.
-Legend has it that Kiyohime fell in love with a monk called Anchin from Oshu-Shirakawa who came to Kumano on a pilgrimage, but when they were unable to marry, Kiyohime transformed into a giant snake and burnt Anchin to death as he hid inside the bell of Dojoji Temple.
+According to tradition, Kiyohime was born to Fujiwara no Kiyoshige (a court official holding the title Saemon-no-jō) and the “incarnation of a white snake” whom Kiyoshige had saved from a black snake.
+Kiyohime fell in love with a monk named Anchin from Ōshū Shirakawa who was on pilgrimage to Kumano.
+When their union proved impossible, she transformed into a great serpent and burned Anchin to death as he hid inside the bell of Dōjōji Temple—the tale remembered today as the Dōjōji legend.

 Address.